paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-024-nuclear-posture.md

   (B) such investments could enable additional future reductions in the hedge stockpile.

-(2) **Report required.—** — Not later than March 1, 2012, and annually thereafter, the Secretary of Defense shall submit to the congressional defense committees a report on the nuclear weapons stockpile of the United States that includes the following:
+(2) **Report required.—** — Not later than March 1 of each year, the Secretary of Defense shall submit to the congressional defense committees a report on the nuclear weapons stockpile of the United States that includes the following:

   (A) An accounting of the weapons in the stockpile as of the end of the fiscal year preceding the submission of the report that includes all weapons in the active and inactive stockpiles, both deployed and non-deployed, and all categories and readiness states of such weapons.

-  (B) The planned force levels for each category of nuclear weapon over the course of the future-years defense program submitted to Congress under [section 221 of title 10](./chapter-009-defense-budget-matters.md#section-221) for the fiscal year following the fiscal year in which the report is submitted.
+  (B) The planned force levels for each category of nuclear weapon over the course of the future-years defense program submitted to Congress under [section 221 of this title](./chapter-009-defense-budget-matters.md#section-221) for the fiscal year following the fiscal year in which the report is submitted.

 **(c) Net Assessment of Nuclear Force Levels Required With Respect to Certain Proposals To Reduce the Nuclear Weapons Stockpile of the United States.—**